 murat joined Watsi on January 14th, 2014.
-Three years ago, murat became the 913th member to automatically support a new Watsi patient every month.
-Since then, 2,302 more people have become monthly donors! murat's most recent donation traveled 2,700 miles to support William, a teenager from Kenya, to fund clubfoot correction.
+Eight years ago, murat joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. murat's most recent donation traveled 2,600 miles to support James, a porter from Uganda, to fund hernia repair surgery.